Modify exiv2/actions.cpp return -3/253 when no metadata has been found.

 Note I'm making no specific request to examine IPTC or XMP data.

 I'm on Ubuntu 12.04LTS and was quite prepared to build the latest from source but see 0.25 does not include any fix.
 Please include my usage in any further test cases.

 I'm going to try the perl module exiftool now - I hope it supports file renames because I have clashing file names across different Casio models and ultimately that's what I need to do.

-#15 Updated by Robin Mills over 1 year ago
+#15 Updated by Robin Mills almost 2 years ago

 Thank you for your feedback on this matter.
 I see you are using v0.22 which is rather elderly version of exiv2.
 Perhaps you could try/test our daily build to see if you have a use case that defeats our fix.
 You can collect it from: http://exiv2.dyndns.org:8080/userContent/builds/Categorized/Platform/linux/

 If you do find a flaw in our fix, I'll be happy to both repair it and and add a regression detector to our test suite.